 With sales of over \$3 billion in 1998, we are a leading North American distributor of electrical products and other industrial maintenance, repair and operating supplies, commonly referred to as MRO.
 We are the second largest distributor in the \$72 billion U.S. electrical distribution industry.
 We are also the largest provider of integrated supply services in the United States.
-Our integrated supply solutions allow customers to reduce their operating costs through comprehensive outsourcing of all of their MRO procurement purchases through a single supplier with a highly automated process.
+Our integrated supply solutions allow customers to reduce their operating costs through a single supplier with a highly automated process.
 We have over 330 branches and five distribution centers strategically located in 48 states, nine Canadian provinces, Puerto Rico, Guam, Mexico, the United Kingdom and Singapore.
 We serve over 130,000 customers worldwide, offering over 1,000,000 products from over 23,000 suppliers.